chenle02/lemmabot/Readme.md

     ```
   - Or use the built-in auth command:
     ```bash
-    chatpdf auth login
+    lemmabot auth login
     ```
-    This will prompt you for your key and store it in `~/.config/chatpdf/.env`.
+    This will prompt you for your key and store it in `~/.config/lemmabot/.env`.